What is rape?

 Fact: Healthy and strong people are raped every day.
-Rape victims are doctors, lawyers, nurses, military personnel, cooks, accountants, students—anyone and everyone could be vulnerable to rape or sexual assault.
+Rape victims are doctors, lawyers, nurses, military personnel, cooks, accountants, students—anyone, and everyone could be vulnerable to rape or sexual assault.

 Myth: When it comes to sex, men can be provoked to “a point of no return.”

 Fact: Men are physically able to stop at any point during sexual activity.
-Rape is not an act of impulsive, uncontrollable passion; it is a premeditated act of violence.
+Rape is not an act of impulsive, uncontrollable passion; it is a deliberate act of violence.
 Research shows that 50% of rapes are planned.

 Myth: If a woman goes to her date’s room on the first date, it implies she is willing to have sex.

 Fact: Nothing is ever implied.
 Date rapes comprise 50 to 75% of all reported rapes.
 The best way to prevent a bad situation is to communicate.
-If things get hot and heavy and you’re not sure what the other person wants, just ask.
+If things get hot and heavy and you’re not sure what the other person wants, ask.
 Some people feel talking may ruin “the mood.”
-But doing something without consent is rape—and that’s a real mood killer!
+But doing something without consent is rape—and that’s a natural mood killer!